motiondescriptors/modosc/README.md

 F. Visi and L. Dahl, “Real-Time Motion Capture Analysis and Music Interaction with the Modosc Descriptor Library,” in NIME’18 – International Conference on New Interfaces for Musical Expression, 2018.
 (This is included in the repository as modosc_NIME_2018.pdf.)

 L. Dahl and F. Visi, "Modosc: A Library of Real-Time Movement Descriptors for Marker-Based Motion Capture", in MOCO'18, Proceedings of the 5th International Conference on Movement and Computing, 2018.
 (This can be found here: https://dl.acm.org/citation.cfm?id=3212842)

+## Related

+**GIMLeT** is a set of Max patches for interactive machine learning that uses modosc for motion features extraction: https://github.com/federicoVisi/GIMLeT